atauenis/fcmd/README.md

 New contributions are welcomed!
 For full info, see the README-DEV.md file.

 System requirements: Windows XP or newer, Linux or Mac; Microsoft .NET Framework v4.X or Mono Runtime 3.2+.
-GTK# is required for Linux.
+GTK# is required if you're using Linux.